DFE-Digital/register-trainee-teachers/docs/adr/0009-enable-sidekiq-worker-on-productiondata.md

 Generally the worker is off as there is no need for it to be running all the time.

-It is also off be default to prevent any unintentional mishaps.
+It is also off by default to prevent any unintentional mishaps.

 ## Decision